The Gandhian Legacy of Kamaladevi Chattopadhyay

 By Dr Sreenanti Banerjee

-Kamaladevi Chattopadhyay (1903-1988) was an Indian anticolonial feminist activist, a social worker, and a social reformer.
-She revolutionized the Indian handloom and textile industry, and with that rural women’s livelihood.
-She also transformed the field of theatre in independent India, played a key role in refugee-rehabilitation and in enhancing the socio-economic standing of women in India by launching the co-operative.
-Contemporary feminist historians (like Uditi Sen for example) have often interpreted her legacy as one that was antithetical to the modes of nationalism espoused by the Indian anticolonial leader and thinker, Mohandas Gandhi.
-They suggest that while Gandhi often held conservative views about women’s role in political leadership and in the public sphere, Kamaladevi wanted to bring women to the forefront of the anticolonial public-political struggle.
-Feminist historians (like Vishakha N. Desai, for example) also hold the view[1] that it was because of Kamaladevi’s efforts that Gandhi agreed to the participation of women in the salt satyagraha or salt march, perhaps one of the most crucial performances of civil disobedience movements launched against the British empire.[2]
+Kamaladevi Chattopadhyay (1903-1988) was an Indian anticolonial feminist activist, a social worker and a social reformer.
+She, among other things, revolutionized the Indian handloom and textile industry, and with that rural women’s livelihood.
+Further, she played a key role in enhancing the socio-economic standing of women in India by launching the co-operative.
+Contemporary feminist historians of Modern South Asia have often interpreted her legacy as one that was antithetical to the modes of nationalism espoused by the Indian anticolonial leader and thinker, Mohandas Gandhi.
+They suggest that while Gandhi often held conservative views about women’s role in political leadership and in the public sphere, Kamaladevi intended to bring women to the forefront of the anticolonial public-political struggle.
+Feminist historians also hold the view[1] that it was because of Kamaladevi’s efforts that Gandhi agreed to the participation of women in the salt satyagraha or salt march[2], perhaps one of the most crucial performances of civil disobedience movements launched against the British empire.

 My notion of Purna Swaraj[12] is not isolated independence but healthy and dignified interdependence […] Just as the cult of patriotism teaches us today that the individual has to die for the family, the family has to die for the village, the village for the district, the district for the province, and the province for the country, even so, a country has to be free in order that it may die, if necessary, for the benefit of the world.
 My love, therefore, of nationalism or my idea of nationalism, is that my country may become free, that if need be, the whole country may die, so that the human race may live.
 There is no room for race hatred there.
 Let that be our nationalism.[13]

-It was this idea of sacrifice preceding self-interest, where violence is identified as a cultural invention and not a biological necessity, that was of utmost interest to Kamaladevi in Gandhi’s work.
-[10]
+It was this idea of sacrifice preceding self-interest,[14] where violence is identified as a cultural invention and not a biological necessity,[15] that was of most interest to Kamaladevi in Gandhi’s work.

-In her aforementioned memoir Inner Recesses, Kamaladevi draws our attention to how she, in her work on young women’s education, borrowed from Gandhi’s idea of ‘Nai Talim’ or ‘New Education’.[11]
-This education would imply pushing for an idea of swaraj that did not necessarily desire to assume authority but rather to ‘regulate and control authority.’[12]
-Further, this would primarily involve an idea of education that puts a significant amount of premium on manual skills and labour with materials (instead of putting an exclusive focus on intellectual labour).
-In fact, as historian Dipesh Chakrabarty had argued, Universal Adult Franchise preceded Universal Adult Education in India, i.e. unlettered peasants were granted the right to vote by Sarvepalli Radhakrishnan (independent India’s first Vice President who was also a philosopher and a Sanskritist) and therefore could become citizens overnight, precisely because they were identified as being already ‘civilized’, owing to the cognitive skills that they developed via their everyday engagements with manual tasks.[13]
-Development of manual skills were therefore key for the expansion of this nai talim (new education).
-Kamaladevi’s fascination with Kasturba Gandhi, Gandhi’s wife, also stemmed from the latter’s capacity to prioritise skill development via manual labour, primarily by performing her chores with acute dexterity and swiftness, and also by engaging in an exaltation of the figure of the harijan, the ‘lower’ caste dalit worker who was hereditarily (and often forcibly) engaged with manual scavenging.
+Further, in this memoir, Kamaladevi draws our attention to how she, in her work on women’s education, borrowed significantly from Gandhi’s idea of ‘Nai Talim’ or ‘Basic Education’.[17]
+This education would imply pushing for an idea of swaraj that did not necessarily desire to assume authority but rather to ‘regulate and control authority.’[18]
+Moreover, this would primarily involve an idea of education that, instead of putting an exclusive focus on the practice of intellectual labour, puts a substantial amount of premium on the training of manual skills and labour.
+Development of manual skills was therefore key for the expansion of this nai talim.
+In fact, Kamaladevi’s fascination with Kasturba Gandhi, Gandhi’s wife, also stemmed from the former’s capacity to prioritise skill development via the performance of physical labour.

 Ameena Tyabji, Kamaladevi Chattopadhyay and Kasturba Gandhi, perhaps at Sabarmati Ashram, March 1930[19]

-Finally, Kamaladevi’s pioneering work in relation to revolutionising the handicraft industry in India and thereby women’s labour was distinctly informed by Gandhi’s ‘philosophy of handicrafts’ (as she called it), as was evident in his serious engagements with the charkha (spinning wheel) and the khadi (home-spun and woven cotton cloth).[15]
+Finally, Kamaladevi’s pioneering work in relation to revolutionising the handicraft industry in India and thereby women’s labour was distinctly informed by, what she called, Gandhi’s ‘philosophy of handicrafts’,[20] as was evident in his serious engagements with the charkha (spinning wheel) and the khadi (home-spun and woven cotton cloth).
 In her memoir, Kamaladevi says the following:

 But it was only after I met Gandhiji that I came to understand the deep relationship of handicrafts with our daily life.
 How enormously beneficial it was for us “to live with them and make them an integral part of our everyday existence”, to quote him.
 The pleasurable sensation I enjoyed by the mere feel of the object and the tender sensitivity it breathed into the air, were experiences I valued and I still cherish like harmonious tones of music that echo in one’s being even after the sound itself has died away, and the sensations that tingle in one’s veins at the sight of mingling colours.[21]

-Therefore, to summarise, there are four key ideas highlighted by Gandhi – ideas which were gathered from the people of India itself – that held special significance for Kamaladevi, one of India’s early anticolonial feminist activists, dedicated to the causes of social work and women’s welfare.
-First, his unique realization that this movement of non-violence against imperialist expansion and conquest will be led by women; second, nationalism, grounded upon patriotism and neighbourliness, is not race-hatred; third, true education upholds the role of manual labour in human development; and finally, the ‘philosophy of handicraft’ which meant that the oppressed often develops their own pedagogy; a pedagogy that is integrally linked to the labour that they perform in their everyday lives.
+Therefore, to conclude, there are four key ideas highlighted by Gandhi – ideas which were gathered from the people of India itself – that held special significance for Kamaladevi, one of India’s early anticolonial feminist activists, dedicated to the causes of social work and women’s welfare.
+First, his unique realization that this movement against imperialist expansion and conquest has much to gain if it is led by women, as the latter primarily deploy non-violent political tactics; second, nationalism, grounded upon patriotism and neighbourliness, is not race-hatred; third, true education upholds the role of manual labour in human development; and finally, the ‘philosophy of handicraft’ which meant that the oppressed often develops their own pedagogy; a pedagogy that is integrally linked to the labour that they perform in their everyday lives.
+It is a pedagogy that has the potential to simultaneously teach the historically privileged the need to unlearn their practices of education.

 [1] Asia Society.
 Feminism and the Indian National Movement: Kamaladevi Chattopadhyay.
 October 3, 2017. https://www.youtube.com/watch?v=RTn5mJ5n4pU&t=1s&pp=ygUzcm91bmQgdGFibGUga2FtYWxhZGV2aSBjaGF0dG9wYWRoeWF5IGdsb3JpYSBzdGVpbmVt